renjieli2932/Final_Review/README.md

 ***Q14.
 What is the advantage of computing a timing function for a trajectory segment using a bang-coast-bang profile, rather than using a polynomial segment?***

 With bang-coast-bang profile, we can make the path to be executed as fast as possible(or at least close to that), comparing to a polynomial segment( The velocity and acceleration might be below than what the joint can actually do.)

+***Q15.
+What are the advantages of a J-transpose method for Cartesian control as opposed to a J-inverse method?***

+1. J-transpose does not require matrix inversion.
+2. It does not require special care around singularities.
+3. It control explicitly regulates end-effector forces that the robot applies.